What entitlements are available and which ones might I be able to use?

 - British or Irish citizenship

-decision. - Permission to access public funds – your UK residence card will tell you if you
+- permission to access public funds – your UK residence card will tell you if you

-What about if I’m disabled, claim Personal Independence Payments or have caring responsibilities?
+What if I’m disabled, claim Personal Independence Payments or have caring responsibilities?

 - Carer’s Allowance